cmontesano/xappt_plugins/README.md

 ![stitch](images/stitch-plugin.png)

 This plugin will scan a folder for images and stitch matching images into a single image.
-I use this for assembling spritesheets.
+I use this for assembling sprite sheets.

 #### Parameters